sophia-abdelrahman/log-monitor/README.md

 ```
 or
 ```
-TODO: ALTERNATIVE FOR WINDOWS USERS with generate_log.py
+TODO: Alterative for windows users with generate_log.py
 ```

 To run unit tests: